 An independently contracted hygienist was dismissed after an investigation was launched to look into the matter, as reported by the BBC.

 Dr. Vishaal Shah is the principal dentist at the establishment.
-He spoke to the BBC about how it was handled, saying: “As soon as we became aware of behavior from a hygienist that did not meet the rigorous standards we expect from our entire team, we immediately launched a full investigation, and escalated the matter to all key authorities.”
+He spoke to the BBC about how it was handled, saying: “As soon as we became aware of behaviour from a hygienist that did not meet the rigorous standards we expect from our entire team, we immediately launched a full investigation and escalated the matter to all key authorities.”

 All of the patients at the practice to whom the self-employed hygienist has given dental ultrasonic scaling have received letters.

-“Effective treatments are available for all blood-borne viruses, which is why it was important to identify anyone who may have been put at risk of infection so testing and treatment can be offered.”
+“Effective treatments are available for all blood-borne viruses, which is why it is important to identify anyone who may have been put at risk of infection so testing and treatment can be offered.”